minvws/nl-covid19-data-dashboard/docs/get-static-props.md

 The most basic usage of the `getStaticProps` functionality is loading the dashboard data into the page.
 By dashboard data we mean the JSON files in the **public/json** folder.

-It would inefficient to simply load the entire JSON file into the page because not all metrics contained within the JSON file are displayed on every page.
+It would be inefficient to simply load the entire JSON file into the page because not all metrics contained within the JSON file are displayed on every page.
 So this would unnecessarily bloat the page size.